adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 ### Dupe (emphasis on the "OO" pronunciation)
 A smaller, less expensive, or lesser known version of a more well-known counterpart.
 The dupe could also be lesser in other areas that may be negative (e.g. Boston has less rats than New York, so Boston is a New York [DUPE](https://www.tiktok.com/t/ZTRsccGA1/)).

+### Bonk
+The number of inappropriate jokes made within Song's presence, which warrant a bonk on the head given by her set of inflatable bats.
+Current bonk tally:
+- Ameya: 5
+- Adriana: 7
+- YuQing: 3
+- Tuong: 1
+- Elyssa: 1
 ### Bruh
+# F
 ### Pog
 ### Sus
 Bro kinda [sus](https://docs.e3nn.org/en/stable/api/math/math.html?highlight=Unit%20step#e3nn.math.soft_unit_step)